 Every time I use it on my iPad or Mac, it changes my view settings after a few pages.

-Sorry Apple, um, I’m off to read on my Kindle app, because, well, like you said, ‘it just works’.
+Sorry Apple, um, I’m off to read on my Kindle app because, well, as you said, ‘it just works.’

-But!
-When I use my Kindle app on my iPad, Apple has an unpleasant surprise in store.
+But when I use the Kindle app on my iPad, Apple has another unpleasant surprise in store.

-Negative marketing never won a fair lady, Apple!
+But this sort of negative marketing never won a fair lady, Apple.

-It pains me to say this because I am a fully paid up Apple fanboy, but when it comes to ebooks, Apple is not serious about them at all.
+It pains me to say this because I am a fully paid-up Apple fanboy, but when it comes to ebooks, Apple Books is not serious about them at all.

-For the ebook publishing industry as a whole, Apple has long disappointed.
+For the ebook publishing industry as a whole, Apple has long been a disappointment.

-If there is one company that had the clout to challenge Amazon’s ebook monopoly, it was Apple.
+If one company had the clout to challenge Amazon’s ebook monopoly, it was Apple.